How to Thicken Soup: 17 Healthy Ways to Make Soup More Creamy

 14. Add Rice, Potatoes or Beans

-One simple way to thicken soup is to add rice, potatoes or beans.
+One simple way to thicken soup is to add potatoes or beans.
 These ingredients will absorb the broth and thicken it up.

 Rice, beans, and lentils also release starch which thickens soup.